tebexio/BuycraftX/README.md

 BuycraftX can be integrated into your own custom applications to handle command execution.
 Most applications will find `StandaloneBuycraftRunnerBuilder` to be the easiest method for integration, but you can also implement the whole BuycraftX stack if desired.

+## Support

+Please don't raise support issues on this repo.
+For support with the plugin or any Buycraft issues, please [contact support](http://help.buycraft.net)